 Purveyor of one of the world’s most recognized brands, the Coca-Cola Company sponsors many initiatives dedicated to spreading education and philanthropy around the globe.
-Among their many programs designed to give a hand to those in need is the Coca-Cola Scholars Foundation, which draws in students of all walks of life and sends them out around the world to help kids in developing countries.
+Among their many programs designed to give a hand to those in need is the Coca-Cola Scholars Foundation, which draws in students from all walks of life and sends them out around the world to help kids in developing countries.

-Deadline: April 22, 2017
+Deadline: April 10, 2020

 The Teacher Education Assistance for College and Higher Education Grant, which goes by the convenient acronym TEACH, is a unique award that elementary education majors should definitely look into.
 The TEACH Grant has a different set of circumstances than most scholarships, which are spelled out on its website.

 The Grant, it says, will turn into a loan (meaning you have to pay the government back) unless certain conditions are met, like taking a specific set of classes and working in a school you’re placed in.
 Either way, a majority of students are able to meet the grant’s qualifications, so it may not be an issue.
 The grant awards $4,000 a year to elementary education majors who are eligible under the FAFSA program.
-In exchange, you’d commit to teach in a low-income school upon graduation.
+In exchange, you’d commit to teaching in a low-income school upon graduation.
 TEACH Grants are among the most popular financial awards for education majors, so if you’re planning on going down this route, it’s important to fully understand the process and commit to helping the people that helped you.

 Interested in being an Elementary Education Major?
 Use College Raptor’s free match tool to discover colleges perfect for you!